List of RWBY characters: Hazel Reinart

 A muscular man who is normally reserved and composed with his Semblance, "Numbing Agent", serving as a form of painkiller whenever he embeds raw Dust crystals into his body to augment his strength.
-Hazel joined Salem as he blamed Ozpin for the death of his sister Gretchen during a training mission while she attended Beacon, his calm exterior replaced with rage when in Ozpin's presence.
-He reveals to Oscar that he has tried to kill the witch multiple times, only to fail and eventually join her inner circle in the hope of creating a new world.
-In Volume 8, Hazel brutally tortures Oscar on how to activate the Relic of Knowledge.
-But after he learns of Salem's true goal and sees Jinn emerge from the Relic, Hazel turns on his master and fights her in Gretchen's memory.
-He later sacrifices himself by restraining Salem so that Oscar can hit the witch with most of the power stored in the Lost Memory.
+After failing to kill Salem, Hazel joined her as he blamed Ozpin for the death of his sister Gretchen during a training mission while she attended Beacon, his calm exterior replaced with rage when in Ozpin's presence.
+After learning of Salem's true goals, Hazel turns against her and sacrifices himself so her prisoners could escape.

 Hazel and Gretchen's names come from Hansel and Gretel.